-The PVG Indigenous Study has now been approved by FUNAI and the Company is proceeding with the final required meetings.
+The PVG Indigenous Study has now been approved by FUNAI and the Company is proceeding with the final required meetings with the Indigenous Communities.

 The approval of the EIA and receipt of the LP were key milestones in the advancement of the PVG towards the construction phase.
-The Company received its LP in February 2014, which was issued with conditions related to training and capacity building, environmental monitoring, social education and development of local industries.
+The Company received its LP in February 2014.